 Interviewer: On the point of ESG and the SDGs, what is our strategy in response to those?
 What are we engaged in currently?

-Kawada: We have positioned our Two-year business plan Value Transformation 2023 and our Sustainability Action Plan as the two pillars of our management strategy and will contribute to achieving the SDGs through their implementation.
+Kawada: We have positioned our three-year business plan Value Transformation 2023 and our Sustainability Action Plan as the two pillars of our management strategy and will contribute to achieving the SDGs through their implementation.
 The Sustainability Action Plan consists of five themes and 18 materialities (important issues): "contribute to a smart society," "maintain and improve the quality of products and services," "enhance operational framework," "respect human dignity," and "contribute to the environment through business.”

 Interviewer: How are we measuring our success on these points?

 Kawada: For each we set KPIs that are measured over a three-year period.
 The KPIs and our progress are disclosed on the Daifuku website.